THE BIG CITY TEAM

 7. Miscellaneous Fees: There may be various smaller fees associated with the closing process, such as recording fees, document preparation fees, and more.

 It's important to note that these costs can be negotiated between the buyer and seller, and in some cases, the buyer may agree to cover some of these expenses.
 Additionally, closing costs can vary depending on the specifics of the sale, so it's advisable to consult with a real estate attorney who is familiar with the NYC market to get a more accurate estimate of your closing costs based on your specific situation.
-If you're planning to sell your home in NYC, contact The Big City Team at 646-300-2012 to schedule a free consultation.
+If you're planning to sell your home in NYC and are in need of assistance, contact Colin O'Leary at 646-300-2012 to schedule a free consultation.

 0 Comments